pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_dockerization/step3.md

 {{< tabselector "Node" ".NET" "Golang" "Dart" "Python" "Java" >}}

-Once a microservice has successfully passed the previous “build” and “test” stages, it is ready to be published and tested as a part of the system.
+Once a microservice has successfully passed the previous "build" and "test" stages, it is ready to be published and tested as a part of the system.
 But before we can do this, we need to correctly package it into a Docker container.

-When creating containers, we follow the “Build once - run everywhere” principle.
+When creating containers, we follow the "Build once - run everywhere" principle.
 What this means is that the container is created just once.
 After being created, this container goes through the stages of system testing in various environments and eventually gets deployed into production - all without any modifications.

 Furthermore, a flexibly configurable container can easily be included in various systems, even those that use a wide array of system services, databases, and communication protocols.
-This is achieved by building and configuring microservices out of loosely coupled components using the container’s configuration.
+This is achieved by building and configuring microservices out of loosely coupled components using the container's configuration.
 Environment variables are often used for configuration and have great support in Docker.
 To do this, developers need to envisage all possible configuration combinations, include the required components into the container, open up ports, and then perform configuration via environment variables.

-We’ll be creating a separate container for packaging our microservice and defining its build instructions in a file named **Dockerfile**:
+We'll be creating a separate container for packaging our microservice and defining its build instructions in a file named **Dockerfile**:

 {{< tabsection >}}
   {{< include "../__code3_node.md" >}}